microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

 pipeline parallelism (PP), tensor parallelism (TP) and sequence parallelism (SP) are great technologies for accelerating LLMs training but are incompatible with traditional or default (Torch) save and load checkpointing mechanism.
-Moreso, elastic and flexible composition of these different parallelism topologies with checkpointing are not currently available, in part, because these techniques shard model and/or optimizer states making it difficult to resume training with a
+More so, elastic and flexible composition of these different parallelism topologies with checkpointing are not currently available, in part, because these techniques shard model and/or optimizer states making it difficult to resume training with a